 as the plants they contain

 Greenhouses are amazing constructions.
 They help bring cultivated plants worldwide to Europe.
 Greenhouses are historic sites and places to discovery and admire.
-Book your your hotel, guesthouse, B&B or apartment at the best price guaranteed and discover a selection of the not to be missed greenhouses in Europe.
+Book your your hotel, guesthouse, B&B or apartment at the best price guaranteed and discover a selection of the most beautiful greenhouses in Europe.

 Laeken - Belgium